This article contains information for the Beloved Customers of C&S Tools to reference when setting up their new chisels.

 The Long Answer

-Here’s the problem: Imagine a chisel handle and/or crown manufactured to such careless tolerances that one must beat the heck out of the handle with a hammer (kigoroshi) to reduce the handle’s diameter enough so the poorly-matched crown will fit.
-Ask yourself two questions: (1) How difficult can it be to control the tolerances of wooden handles and mild steel rings?
-And (2) will crushing the hardwood’s cells improve the durability and/or longevity of the handle?
+Here’s the problem: Imagine a chisel handle and/or crown manufactured to such careless tolerances that one must beat the heck out of the handle with a hammer (kigoroshi) to reduce the handle’s diameter enough so the poorly-matched crown or ferrule will fit.

 The manufacturers of these shoddy tools provide zero warranties.
 Their products disappear into overseas markets where consumers are accustomed to being deceived as a matter of course, and the quality of most of their competitor’s products in the local markets, essentially sharpened Chinese-made screwdrivers, are of even poorer quality, so there is no backlash, only profits.

 Most of our Beloved Customers are not new to Japanese tools.
-They have bought the sizzle before, found it rancid, and come to us for real bacon.
+They have bought the sizzle before, found the flavor revolting, and came to us for real bacon.
 They want honest handmade tools that meet the rigorous demands of advanced Japanese professional woodworkers.
 That is what C&S Tools routinely delivers.

 The Short Answer